A Remark on the AAA Method for Secret-Key Generation in Mobile Networks: Comparison with Reciprocal Channel Estimation

 \section{Comparison with Reciprocal Channel Estimation}

-Next we show a comparison between the AAA method and a method based on a perfectly reciprocal channel gain.
+Next we show a comparison between the AAA method and a method based on a perfectly reciprocal channel gain (RCG).
 The latter highlights a fundamental essence of physical-layer key generation in such works as in \cite{Yang2024_10582429}, \cite{Cao2024_10603430}, \cite{Kojima2024_10495199}, \cite{Adil2024_10552259}, \cite{Tang2022_9697095} and many others.
+Note that the following comparison focuses on primary physical-layer costs of both methods but ignores the communication overhead and latency associated with information reconciliation required by the RCG method.